Lerer/vscode-veracode-sca/README.md

 Images and icons need update

-The plugin is currently only support 100 issues in a single project.
-In case there are more issues, you'll see a note in the issues pane:
+The plugin is currently only support ~~100~~ 1000 issues in a single project.
+In case there are more issues, you'll see a note in the issues pane similar to the image below:
 <p align=center>
 <img src="media/ScreenShot_2020-09-24_at_10.17.51_am.png" width="300">
 </p>